App Volumes architecture

-This chapter is one of a series that make up Omnissa Workspace ONE and Horizon Reference Architecture, a framework that provides guidance on the architecture, design considerations, and deployment of Omnissa Workspace ONE and Omnissa Horizon solutions.
+This chapter is one of a series that makes up Omnissa Workspace ONE and Horizon Reference Architecture, a framework that provides guidance on the architecture, design considerations, and deployment of Omnissa Workspace ONE and Omnissa Horizon solutions.
 This chapter provides information about architecting App Volumes.
-A companion chapter, App Volumes Configuration, covers common configuration tasks.
+A companion chapter, App Volumes configuration, covers common configuration tasks.

 Introduction